sdhutchins/swc-ubds-ggplot2-2026/README.md

-# teaching-template

-A lightweight repository template for organizing materials for workshops, tutorials, and teaching sessions.

-This template structures a single repo around four areas: **docs**, **code**, **data**, and **handouts**.
-Use one repository per workshop or topic; clone or copy this template as a starting point.

-It is not a curriculum, lesson plan, or software project.
-There is no prescribed order or pedagogy; add whatever materials fit the session.
+# Creating Publication Quality Graphics with ggplot2

+Teaching materials for the [Creating Publication-Quality Graphics with ggplot2](https://swcarpentry.github.io/r-novice-gapminder/08-plot-ggplot2.html) lesson (R for Reproducible Scientific Analysis).
+Used at the [UAB Software Carpentry R Workshop](https://u-bds.github.io/2026-01-29-uab/) (Jan 29–30, 2026).

 ## Contents

-- **docs/** — Slide decks, documentation, or similar presentation files
+- **docs/** — Powerpoint that accompanied the lesson
-- **code/** — Example scripts, notebooks, or snippets used in the session
+- **code/** — The R script created by the lesson
-- **data/** — Sample or demo datasets
+- **data/** — Gapminder dataset used in the script
-- **handouts/** — Reference sheets, cheat sheets, or printable handouts
+- **output/** — Figures saved by the lesson script

 Each folder has a short README describing what belongs there.